min2ha/ukwa-site/content/target/54656/index.en.md

   "subject": null
 }

-# Guardian, The: Facebook and Twitter 'harm young people's mental health'

 News article "Poll of 14- to 24-year-olds shows Instagram, Facebook, Snapchat and Twitter increased feelings of inadequacy and anxiety"